pikazlou/ml-nn-aux/readme.md

 This repo contains different experiments and observation related to Machine Learning and Neural Networks.

-These are separated into different folders, so just navigate to folders and check resources there.
+These are separated into different folders, so just navigate to specific folders and check resources there.